thetrebelcc/Tap-Track--React-Native-/README.md

 Mobile App of TapTrack

 ## Motivation
-Learning Reat Native, and having a codebase for web, android, and IOS app all together.
+Learning React Native, and having a codebase for web, android, and IOS app all together.

 ## Build status
 Workings towards a MVP